storagebits/KISSS/README.md

 ![KISSS - Keep It Simple Slide Scanner](https://github.com/storagebits/KISSS/blob/master/images/intro.jpg?raw=true)

 ## About this project
 K.I.S.S.S.
 Keep It Simple Slide Scanner is an other DIY slide scanner project.
-Here you'll find informations about how I went into this scanning project .
+Here you'll find informations about how I went into this scanning project.
 It is provided "as is".
-You'll need to adapt it to your own installation.
+For sure you'll need to adapt it to match your own installation.

 It uses a simple projector lens trick which allows a DSLR to capture a slide by photographing it directly from the projector instead from the projected picture.